EleazarB7/Election-Voting-Dapp/README.md

 - Type: ERC-20 Token
 - Inheritance: ERC20, Ownable
 ## Functions
-- 'constructor': Initializes the WakandaToken with the name "Wakanda" and the symbol "WKND".
+- 'constructor' : Initializes the WakandaToken with the name "Wakanda" and the symbol "WKND".
-- 'register': Allows the owner to register an address to receive Wakanda tokens.
+- 'register' : Allows the owner to register an address to receive Wakanda tokens.
 ## Events
-- 'CandidateAdded': Triggered when a new candidate is added to the election.
+- 'CandidateAdded' : Triggered when a new candidate is added to the election.
 ## Usage
 - Deploy the 'WakandaToken' contract.
 - Register addresses to receive Wakanda tokens using the 'register' function.